BitRaam/BitRaamSourceCodeVer5-2025/README.md

 What is BitRaam Core?
 ---------------------

-BiRaam Core connects to the BitRaam peer-to-peer network to download and fully validate blocks and transactions.
+BitRaam Core connects to the BitRaam peer-to-peer network to download and fully validate blocks and transactions.
 It also includes a wallet and graphical user interface, which can be optionally built.